Blessedsarah/Balance-of-Payment-Analysis/README.md

 ## Recommendations
 - Countries facing capital account deficits should implement policies to attract foreign investment, improve the investment climate, and reduce capital outflows.
 Even countries with consistent current account surpluses should prioritize fostering a business-friendly environment, implementing sound economic policies, and attracting foreign direct investment.
 - Countries with persistent current account deficits, like Albania, Belgium, and France, should implement strategies to improve export competitiveness, diversify their export base, and control imports.
 These strategies could involve investments in education and training, promoting innovation, and implementing supportive trade policies.
 - Countries with strong financial account surpluses, like Germany, should implement policies to stimulate domestic investment and curb capital outflows.
-This could involve offering tax incentives, investing in infrastructure, and promoting domestic savings.
+This could involve offering tax incentives, investing in infrastructure, supporting SME growth, and promoting domestic savings.
 For countries with financial account deficits, attracting foreign investment, ensuring financial stability, and managing debt levels are essential.